Tampa Bay Buccaneers vs. Buffalo Bills NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Buffalo has combined with its opponents to score more than 53.5 points in five of 13 games this season.
+- Buffalo's games have gone over 53.5 points in five of 13 chances this season.

-- Sunday's total is 5.9 points lower than the two team's combined 59.4 points per game average.

-- The 38.8 combined points per game that these two squads have allowed this season are 14.7 fewer than the 53.5 over/under in this contest.
+- The two teams combine to average 59.4 points per game, 5.9 more than the total in this contest.

+- These two squads combine to allow 38.8 points per game, 14.7 fewer than this contest's over/under.

-- Buccaneers games have an average total of 50.8 points this season, 2.7 fewer than Sunday's over/under.
+- The average total in Buccaneers games this season is 50.8, 2.7 points fewer than Sunday's over/under of 53.5.

-- The 53.5 total in this game is 5.3 points above the 48.2 average total in Bills games this season.
+- The 48.2 PPG average total in Bills games this season is 5.3 points fewer than this game's over/under.

 Buccaneers stats and trends

-- In Tampa Bay's 12 games this year, it has six wins against the spread.

-- The Buccaneers are 5-5 ATS when favored by 3.5 points or more this season.
+- The Buccaneers have been favored by 3.5 points or more 10 times this season and are 5-5 ATS in those contests.

-- Tampa Bay's games this year have hit the over in 50% of its opportunities (six times in 12 games with a set point total).
+- Tampa Bay's games this year have gone over the total in six out of 12 opportunities (50%).

-- Tampa Bay is 6-6 against the spread and 9-3 overall in games when it scores more than 16.3 points.
+- Tampa Bay is 6-6 against the spread and 9-3 overall this season when the team notches more than 16.3 points.

-- Tampa Bay is 6-6 against the spread and 9-3 overall when the team piles up over 272.3 yards.
+- Tampa Bay is 6-6 against the spread and 9-3 overall when the team picks up more than 272.3 yards.

-- This year, the Buccaneers have 16 turnovers, 10 fewer than the Bills have takeaways (26).
+- The Buccaneers have turned the ball over 16 times this season, 10 fewer than the Bills have forced (26).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Bills.